reusejs/react/README.md

 This repo consists of two packages:

-1. apps/docs
+1. apps/storybook
    - This is used heavily in local development to view/test components as a component is being developed
 2. packages/react
    - This contains all the utils/components and styles

 Follow these steps to run the code and start development:

-1. Run `yarn dev`
+1. Run `yarn sb`
 2. Go into react directory: `cd packages/react` and run `yarn build -w`
+3. Create a branch for yourself
-3. Carry on with your development
+4. Carry on with your development
+5. Once you are done with development, raise a PR

 ### Publishing